The following guide contains examples and field descriptions for the Order Fulfillment Logic (OFL) user interface.

 9. Split shipments are used to fulfill orders from multiple fulfillment locations.
 Each split shipment method changes how an order is fulfilled.
 Depending on your individual needs and logistics, one or more of these methods may not be feasible.
 Visit the Action fields table, for more information on each of these fields and examples.

-• Leave Max-Splits-Allowed as the default value of 3.
+• Leave the Maximum Splits allowed per order field as the default value of 3.

 Example 2 - Create a price rule for items under a set cost